eduvpn/CI/README.md

 # CI
 continuous integration

 Idea is to have CI available for all eduVPN clients and server releases.
 Focus is to test end-to-end if eduVPN is working.
-In essence it means the app should be able to sucessfully setup a VPN connection.
+In essence it means clients/apps should be able to sucessfully setup a VPN connection.

-**Development test server**
-vpn.spoor.nu
+## Testing individual client codebases
+Each client codebase (e.g. Android, iOS, Linux, OSX) should be able to run tests against a readily available test environment.
+At least initially this is likely to be the development test server.
+The tests would include a number of runtime behaviours to check the clients can handle routine failures and outages correctly (e.g. by notifying the user when problems occur).

+Deeper end-to-end testing is a longer-term objective where the CI would spin up additional local components (the rest of the components needed to create a small, complete system).

+## Development test server
+`vpn.spoor.nu`

 The server https://vpn.spoor.nu is "special" in that it is configured to have quickly expiring tokens/certificates: